kavia-common/planet-tracker-47118-47128/planet_tracker_frontend/README.md

 ```

 If using a reverse proxy that serves both apps on the same origin, you can omit the env var/meta.

+Debugging:
+- In development mode, the app logs the resolved API base URL once in the console as:
+  `[Planet Tracker] API base URL: <value>`

 ## Troubleshooting “Failed to fetch”